Michad/tilegroxy/README.md

   tilegroxy config create [flags]

 Flags:
   -d, --default         Include all default configuration.
+TODO: make
-TODO: make this non-mandatory (default true) -h, --help            help for create
+                        non-mandatory (default true)
+  -h, --help            help for create
       --json            Output the configuration in JSON
       --no-pretty       Disable pretty printing JSON -o, --output string   Write the configuration to a file.
-This will overwrite anything already in the file --yaml            Output the configuration in YAML
+This will overwrite anything already in the file
+      --yaml            Output the configuration in YAML

 Global Flags:
   -c, --config string   A file path to the configuration file to use.
+The
-The file should have an extension of either json or yml/yaml and be readable. (default "./tilegroxy.yml")
+                        file should have an extension of either json or yml/yaml and be readable.
+                        (default "./tilegroxy.yml")
 ```

 ### Test